linda [dot] polka [at] mcgill [dot] ca (Email)

 PhD Psychology & Human Communication Disorders, University of South Florida

 Research in the Polka lab focuses on the development of speech perception during infancy.
 The goal of this work is to understand the skills and biases that the infants bring to this task and how their speech processing changes with age and language experience to support language processing.
-We are currently engaged in research involving infants between 4 and 18 monhs of age on vowel perception and production, the effects of early bilingualism and the role of attention in speech processing.
+My lab is engaged in two overlapping lines of research; one focuses on the development of vowel perception and production during infancy and the other explores how language experience shapes infant perception of phonetic segments and processing of fluent connected speech in monolingual and bilingual infants.
+In current work we are also investigating the role of talker variability in adult and infant perception, including studies that explore how infants perceive speech produced by an infant talker.

 Polka, L. Rvachew, S. & Molnar, M. (2008).
 Speech perception by 6- to 8-month-olds in the presence of distracting sound, Infancy, 13 (5) 421-439.